Hansani123/Hansani123/README.md

 - 👯 I’m looking to collaborate on **Skin cancer prediction modeling and healthcare data analytics projects.**

-- 🤝 I’m looking for help with **Medical data interpretation and advanced data or financial analytics for data-driven decision-making.**
+- 🤝 I’m looking for help with **finding opportunities in data or financial analytics roles, to support data-driven decision-making as a data analyst or business analyst.**

 - 💬 Ask me about **Power BI dashboards, financial analytics, data-driven decision-making, Big Four audit experience, and transforming complex financial data into actionable insights.**